 When Wharton got up to leave, Isabella said it was nice of her to come, but she needn’t expect another invitation to eat in this railroad restaurant.

 Isabella Stewart Gardner continued to invite musicians and artists to Fenway Court during her lifetime.
 She died in 1924, leaving $1 million to continue operating the museum.
 But she stipulated that nothing at all was to be changed.

 On March 18, 1990, two thieves dressed as Boston police officers made an unwelcome change.
 They stole 13 works of art worth an estimated $500 million.
 No one has ever recovered them.

-In 2002, the Isabella Stewart Gardner Museum’s board of trustees decided a new wing was needed.
-The Supreme Judicial Court of Massachusetts agreed in 2009 that their plan was consistent with Isabella Stewart Gardner’s will.
-The wing was added in 2012.
+In 2002, the Isabella Stewart Gardner Museum’s board of trustees decided to build a new wing.
+The Supreme Judicial Court of Massachusetts agreed in 2009 that their plan agreed with Isabella Stewart Gardner’s will.
+They added the wing in 2012.

 This story about Isabella Stewart Gardner was updated in 2017.